PHP, Zend Framework and Other Crazy Stuff

 Step 2: Assembling the Entry Form with Zend_Form

 We’ve already had a fairly detailed look at Zend_Form back in Part 6 when we wrote a subclass to contain some standard and specific decorator arrays for form elements, and created our Login Form example.
 The same principles used there also apply here with very few changes.
 Once again we are using the shorter array-based syntax over multiple method calls.
-One of the differences to take note of is that I’ve used two new options attribs and value which no form developer could live without!
+One of the differences to take note of is that I’ve used two new options attribs

-We’ll start with a new class called ZFBlog_Form_EntryAdd located at /library/ZFBlog/Form/EntryAdd.php:
+We’ll start with a new class called ZFBlog_Form_EntryAdd located at /library/ZFBlog/Form/EntryAdd.php

 [geshi lang=php]< ?php